takeyaqa/takeyaqa/README.md

 - Improving automated testing for job-matching applications.
 - Learning how to improve the quality of our software.
-- Exploring new technologies like Playwright, Cypress, and more testing tools
+- Exploring new technologies like Playwright, Cypress, and more testing tools.

 ## :computer: Tech Stack